Seagate/cortx/doc/Install_CORTX_on_Supermicro_Servers_with_Seagate_RBOD_Storage.md

-# LyveLab Israel - Bari Arviv
+# Install CORTX on Supermicro Servers with Seagate RBOD Storage

-## CORTX Installation on Bare Metal Server - Yes, we can!
+### LyveLab Israel - Bari Arviv

 1. Verify that the connectivity of the hardware is the same as described below:
    <p align="center">